Newmachar

-Newmachar is a village in Aberdeenshire, Scotland, about 10 miles (16 km) to the north-west of Aberdeen.
+Newmachar (/sco/) is a village in Aberdeenshire, Scotland, about 10 miles (16 km) to the north-west of Aberdeen.

 The settlement has a long history previously being known as Summerhill within the parish of New Machar, later being renamed Newmachar.
 Some buildings retain the split name "New Machar" to this day including the primary school and church.

 The population, approximately 2,500., is served by one shop, two public houses, a primary school, a bowling club and, a football club.

 History

 Etymology & History

 The parish of New Machar (or "Newmachar") was formerly Monycabock (Misc. of the New Spalding Club, vol i, pp vii, 1850)).
 On 16 April 1343, the barony of "Monycabbok, Tullimaddin, and Craig" is granted by King David II to Donald Strathechin (Strachan), and Annabell (Crawford) his wife (RI, 48-34).
 This is the earliest known record referring to these lands.

 The name originates from the original parish created in 1609, from part of the parish of St Machar's Cathedral.
 The name refers specifically to the village, originally known as Summerhill, with the surrounding parish being correctly known as New Machar.

 In 1928, the name Summerhill was changed to Newmachar, which was also the name of the railway station serving the village.